rengler33/docker_postgres_example/README.md

 `docker compose up`

-From another terminal you can connect with (adjusting user:pass and db names as needed):
+From another terminal you can connect with:

 `psql postgresql://postgres:postgres@localhost:5433/postgres`